arcadexyz/governance/README.md

 ### BaseVotingVault

 A basic `VotingVault` implementation, with little extension from Council.
 Defines common query and management interfaces for all voting vaults.
+Unlike Council, Arcade governance voting vaults are not upgradeable.
 ### NFTBoostVault

 The core community voting vault for governance: it enables token-weighted vote counting with